 Floral arrangement classes are usually offered as part of a floral design or floriculture certificate program.
-Some colleges may offer classes as part of a non-credit diploma program.
-These classes focus on providing students with the technical skills needed to produce floral designs and arrangements for a variety of occasions.
+Some colleges may also offer classes as part of a non-credit diploma program.
+More rarely, colleges and universities may offer associate's or bachelor's degree programs in the field.
+Floral arrangement classes focus on providing students with the technical skills needed to produce floral designs and arrangements for a variety of occasions.

 List of Courses

 Below are the descriptions of the most commonly offered courses in floral programs.

 This course is for the beginner and introduces students to the basics of floral design.
 Students learn about different flower options, foliage, design techniques, basic supplies, plant identification and packaging.
 This course also covers terminology, plant science and proper plant care.
 Students get the basic skills needed to begin designing arrangements and putting together designs.

 Special Occasion Arrangements Course

 This course usually comes towards the beginning or middle of a program and covers all types of special arrangements used for occasions like weddings, parties and holidays.
 Students are taught how to use flowers to create an atmosphere, how to choose flowers for particular events, how to combine flowers for the right fragrance and how to add in accent pieces to a arrangement.
 Students also learn how to create corsages, centerpieces, bows, door decorations and other flower pieces.
 Pricing and consultation techniques are also covered.
 Students should learn to produce special flower designs to clients' specifications.